mdfarragher/TCS/README.md

 ![Lambda Architecture](./assets/lambda_architecture.png)

-The Lambda Architecture should send all boat data to a PowerBI report.
-The report should display a world map with the current position of each boat, and a table with a ranking of racing teams.
+The Lambda Architecture should send all boat data to a PowerBI dashboard.
+The dashboard should display a world map with the current position of each boat, and a table with a ranking of racing teams.
 The ranking table should be sorted by who is currently in the lead.

 We are currently between races, so unfortunately we cannot use the actual data from the boats participating in the race.
 Instead, you are going to use a [Python application](./race_simulator.py) that will simulate boat telemetry data from a fleet of 10 race participants.